CliMA/Oceananigans.jl/docs/src/installation_instructions.md

 # Getting started

+This section covers the basics of installing Julia and Oceananigans, and then describes best practices when running Oceananigans.
+If you're new to Julia, we also recommend reading [Julia's "getting started" page](https://julialang.org/learning/getting-started/).

 ## Installation instructions

 The hardest part of installing Oceananigans is actually installing Julia (and even that should be pretty easy).